Older Adults’ Service (Chiltern & South)

 Older Adults’ Service COVID-19 Update

-We are continuing to provide phone calls to our service users and carers as well as sending out monthly reminiscence activities/newsletters/care packages.
+We are continuing to provide remote services for those who choose not to attend the ‘bubble’ groups.
+This includes phone calls to our service users and carers as well as sending out monthly reminiscence activities/newsletters/care packages.
 We are also providing activities via Zoom.

 To view and download our Reminiscence Packs, please click here.

-As part of this remote support, the Older Adults’ Service has produced a short film to share some simple ways that different activities can help keep as all active.
+As part of our remote support, the Older Adults’ Service has produced a short film to share some simple ways that different activities can help keep as all active.

 What we do

 Park Club in Chesham and Pippin Club in Prestwood are Buckinghamshire Mind’s services for older adults.
 Our service users have either dementia or other mental health issues, which make it difficult to access other services in the community.

 Our services are for small groups of approximately ten service users.
 We aim to provide support, fun, companionship and stimulating activities in a friendly environment, giving carers a few hours respite.
 Both Park and Pippin provide a lunch that is cooked on the premises.